keboola/sre-homework-reader/README.md

-# Homework Reader 🔎 🐙
+# SRE Homework Reader 🔎 🐙

 This is a simple Python script that does one thing - connects to provided MySQL database and blurs the content of `keboola` table.